Tag Archives: plumbing

 But broken hearts litter my past, and I approach the six-decade mark without my own family or mate.
 My life has been daunted by physical limitations, plus I look like a bit like Quasimodo.
 The point is, outside of my work, I’m used to the dragon winning; I’m used to throwing snake eyes; I’m used to everything being difficult and a challenge.

-But every once in a while for me… the Dragon loses!
+But every once in a while… the Dragon loses!

 Continue reading